Fort Alexander (1) |

 (1866 - 1868), Fort Smith

 Originally called Fort Ransom in 1866.
-The state's first Federal fort, it was built to protect the Bozeman Trail.
-Besieged for six months in 1866 - 1867 during the "Hayfield Fight" in which 31 soldiers held off 800 Cheyenne warriors.
+The state's first Federal Army fort, it was built to protect the Bozeman Trail.
+Besieged for about six months beginning in December 1866, the "Hayfield Fight" occurred about 2.5 miles east of the fort along War Man Creek on August 1, 1867, in which 31 soldiers held off 800 Cheyenne warriors.
 The stockaded fort was later abandoned according to treaty, and was then burned by the Indians.
-The actual fort site is on private property, but tours can be arranged at the Yellowtail Dam - Fort Smith Visitors Center.
+The actual fort site is on private property, but group tours can be arranged at the Yellowtail Dam Visitors Center of Bighorn Canyon NRA.
 A stone monument (1933) still remains on site.
 An 1868 monument for the "Hayfield Fight" was once located in the fort's cemetery, but was later moved to Custer National Cemetery at the Little Bighorn Battlefield.
 A modern marker for the battle is located 2.5 miles north of town off MT 313.

 Northern Montana - page 2 | Western Montana - page 3